William Sitwell

-William Ronald Sacheverell Sitwell (born 2 October 1969) is a member of the British Sitwell family.
-He is an editor, writer and broadcaster, restaurant critic for The Daily Telegraph and former editor of Waitrose Food.
+William Ronald Sacheverell Sitwell (born 2 October 1969) is a British editor, writer, broadcaster, and restaurant critic for The Daily Telegraph.
+A member of the Sitwell family, he is the brother of George Reresby Sacheverell Sitwell and is heir presumptive to the family title.
+Sitwell served as editor of Waitrose Food from 2007 to 2016, during which time he became a prominent voice in British culinary culture.
+Sitwell has written extensively on food, travel, and lifestyle, and has frequently appeared as a broadcaster and commentator on gastronomy and hospitality.

 Early life and education

 Sitwell is the younger son of Francis Trajan Sacheverell Sitwell (1935–2004) and the grandson of writer and critic Sir Sacheverell Sitwell, 6th Baronet.
 He is the great-nephew of writer Sir Osbert Sitwell, 5th Baronet and of poet and critic Dame Edith Sitwell.
 He is the heir presumptive to the Sitwell baronetcy currently held by his elder brother Sir George Sitwell, 8th Baronet.

 He was educated at Eton College and the University of Kent, where he 'wrote a stupid kind of gossip column in the student newspaper.'

 Career

-Sitwell is a regular on the television series MasterChef UK as a judge, alongside John Torode and Gregg Wallace.
+Sitwell is a regular on the British television series MasterChef UK and MasterChef: The Professionals as a judge.

 In 2018 freelance journalist Selene Nelson emailed Sitwell, suggesting features on vegan-friendly recipes.
 Sitwell replied "How about a series on killing vegans, one by one.
 Ways to trap them?
 How to interrogate them properly?
 Expose their hypocrisy?
 Force-feed them meat?"
 After Nelson made Sitwell's response public, Sitwell resigned as editor of Waitrose Food, the in-house magazine for the Waitrose supermarket.
 The row caused much controversy over free speech and whether making an offensive joke was a sackable offence.
 Sitwell later met Nelson in person to apologise.

 Sitwell later joined The Daily Telegraph as a restaurant critic, and hosts a dining programme with the paper called William Sitwell's Supper Club.
 In April 2020 he appeared as a guest in an episode of MasterChef, challenging contestants to produce "a plant-based dish".

 In September 2019, he was appointed as a Deputy Lieutenant (DL) of Northamptonshire.